top of page

 Brazil is a country built on untold stories.
 This project delves into the consequences of an episode during the 1964 military dictatorship.
 A significant portion of Brazilian society perceives this period as milder compared to other Latin American countries.
 Our collective memory was largely shaped by the lack of knowledge regarding hidden facts, destroyed documents, and the manipulation of the country's history.

-Commencing in 2019, the project seeks to transcend the factual episode, revealing not only the memories of survivors of a series of atrocities but also inspiring the search for the identity of a new generation that must live, quite literally, amidst the ruins.
+Initiated in 2019, the project seeks to transcend the factual episode, revealing not only the memories of survivors of a series of atrocities but also inspiring the search for the identity of a new generation that must live, quite literally, amidst the ruins.
 The intention is to explore the psychological aspects of those who were forced to remain in a place scarred by past traumas, attempting to find a sense of place in a world not theirs, yet the only world they have ever known.
 The project aims to reveal the landscapes, objects, walls, and windows that have become symbols of those who had the courage to endure.

 Since its inception, the project has been designed to foster dialogue with society, as the story needs to be revealed.
 Some concepts inspired the proposed format.
 First is "underground memory" by Michael Pollak, an Austrian sociologist who defined underground memory in opposition to “official memory” as part of the culture of marginalized, excluded, and oppressed populations.
 Thus, although symbolically, the project does not aim to be merely a historical document but rather a collection of memory fragments.